BlunderingProgrammmer/OLD_PROJECTS_AND-scripts/README.md

-# password_manager
+# Old projects and passions
-A simple python project to manage all your passwords in a single offline form
+The projects above were the projects i made when i had a lot of time to kill or was extreemly bored not organised in any way very much a work in progress